tomik-z-cech/PP2-Millionaire/README.md

 - **File** : `leaderboard.html`
 - **Title** : `Millionaire ¦ Leader Board`
 - **User** : User is able to see the top 10 players they did finish the game. *(appendix 19)*.
 - **Development :**  This page is linked with `readstorage.js` file.
-Leaderboard uses `localStorage` as a place to hold game data, hence the leaderboard isn't global, `function readStorage()` is called after DOM loaded.
+Leader board uses `localStorage` as a place to hold game data, hence the leader board isn't global, `function readStorage()` is called after DOM loaded.

-*Appendix 19 - LeaderBoard page*
+*Appendix 19 - Leader Board page*

 ![Leader Board page - screenshot](/docs/leaderboard.png)